emacsmirror/loopy/README.md

   continues, but checked after the loop body has run.
 The code from this is ultimately appended to the latter body before being substituted in.

-A loop command is not actually restricted to pushing to only these variables, and can push to any of the `defvar`-ed variables that the macro uses.
-Doing so can lead to unexpected effects, but they are listed here for completeness.
+There are 5 more variables a loop command can push to, but they are derived from the macro's arguments.
+Adding to them after using a macro argument might lead to unintended behavior.
+You might wish to use them if, for example, you are concerned with what happens after the loop exits/completes.

 - `loopy--with-vars`: Lists of a symbol and an expression that will be given to `let*`.
 These are derived from the `with` macro argument.

 - `loopy--before-do`: Expressions to evaluate before the loop.
 These are derived from the `before-do` macro argument.

 - `loopy--after-do`: Expressions to evaluate after the loop completes successfully.
 These are derived from the `after-do` macro argument.

 - `loopy--final-do`: Expressions to evaluate after the loop completes, regardless of success.
 These are derived from the `finally-do` macro argument.

 - `loopy--final-return`: An expression that is always returned by the macro, regardless of any early returns in the loop body.
 This is derived from the `finally-return` macro argument.